jvanname/circcash/CODE_OF_CONDUCT.md

 * Being respectful of differing viewpoints and experiences
 * Focusing on what is best for the community
 * Showing empathy towards other community members
-* Using proper grammar, spelling, punctuation, and capitalization
+* Communicate clearly using proper grammar, spelling, punctuation, and capitalization
-* Using clear and more formal language instead of slang

-Users are encouraged to use their real names and identities.
-Anonymous users are more likely to misbehave.
-Uers are also encouraged to sign their statements with their Circcash private keys.

 Examples of unacceptable behavior by participants include: